-These industries spend a lot on maintenance management because if the equipment is broken, no work is being done that day – which is devastating to their bottom line.
-They feature large and expensive assets, have long asset life cycle, struggle with very high downtime costs, and have to satisfy strict safety regulations.
+These industries spend a lot on maintenance management because if the equipment is broken, no work is being done that day, which is devastating to their bottom line.
+They have large and expensive assets, have long asset lifecycles, struggle with very high downtime costs, and have to satisfy strict safety regulations.

 CMMS for facilities management

 An integral part of facility management is building maintenance.
-Its goal is to make sure that all building systems work properly to ensure the comfort of all building occupants.
-That means taking care of the building infrastructure, electrical, plumbing, and lighting systems, HVACs and other building assets and equipment.
+Its goal is to make sure that all building systems work properly, and that building occupants are comfortable.
+That means taking care of the building infrastructure, electrical, plumbing, and lighting systems, HVACs, and other building assets and equipment.

 It is used by a wide variety of different businesses like hotels, casinos, churches, fitness facilities, commercial buildings, museums, aqua parks, and so on.

 As its name suggests, fleet maintenance is here to make sure that the vehicles your organization relies on are in top condition.
 It is used by trucking companies, businesses offering car rental services, certain government organizations, farming businesses, businesses that offer delivery services, and more.

 What is specific about fleet management is that it places a lot of importance on things like asset tracking and fuel management as those are two things that have a huge impact on vehicle performance and maintenance costs.